Faladekehinde/alx-airbnb-database/database-script-0x01/README.md

 * bookings	Links users to properties with timeframes
 * payments	Tracks payment details for bookings
 * reviews	Allows users to leave reviews on properties
-* messages	Manages user-to-user messages
+* messages	Manages user-to-user messagesl